nchase/memetica/src/2016-01-31-simplicity.md

 ---

-I still like Jade and Haml, but I think they are popular[^2] because people don't want to write HTML.
+I still like Jade and Haml, and I feel very strongly that they deserve their popularity[^3].
+But I think they are popular in large part because people simply don't want to write HTML.
 This isn't bad in-and-of itself.
-But when projects get complex, reading, authorship, and, perish the thought, debugging, can be more challenging in a templating language than in HTML (or something similar to it).
+But when projects get complex, reading, authorship, and, perish the thought, debugging can be more challenging in a language that compiles to the language that you're actually producing than in the language that is your compile target.

+## Features.
+Is Special Syntax a Feature?

 I'm not anti-features.
-I want great features, but I've found that there aren't many features that I need when trying to produce HTML.
-Features like iteration, includes, and arbitrary code expression and evaluation in HTML is incredible.
-But why bother with a wholly different syntax that must be understood alongside of the artifact that you're trying to produce?
+Features like iteration, includes, and arbitrary code expression and evaluation in HTML are incredible.[^4] But why bother with a wholly different syntax that must be understood alongside of the artifact that you're trying to produce?

+---

+In the context of Jade and Haml, maybe you can imagine cases where you have a complex, attribute-laden template with necessarily-deep HTML nesting.
+How many levels deep of forced indentation are you willing to travel for your clean syntax?
+And how "clean" is your syntax in this attribute-laden real-world scenario?

-Choose your tools wisely.
+Choose your tools wisely, choose your level of abstraction from your artifacts carefully.

 [^1]: [Haml](http://haml.info/) is the close cousin and predecessor of Jade.
 Jade's syntax is
-      borrowed from HAML.
+      borrowed very liberally and explicitly from Haml.
+[^2]: Self-closing tags would be incredible too.
-[^2]: Jade is really popular and active [on GitHub](https://github.com/pugjs/jade),
+[^3]: Jade is really popular and active [on GitHub](https://github.com/pugjs/jade)
       with over 10,000 stars.
-I think this is really awesome, honestly.
+[^4]: How ~~impossible~~ great would it be to have these features in HTML itself?